Last Update:2025/04/21

 1.1 Users

-The student email service (DC Mail) can be used by all students at TU.
+The student email service (DCMail) can be used by all students at the university.
 User registration and other procedures are not necessary for use.
-Students with a TU ID are qualified to use the service.

 1.2 How to use

 • This service uses Gmail of Google Workspace for Education, a platform developed by Google LLC (US).
-This can be used on a web browser, and email software installed on a personal computer, smartphone and tablet can also be used.
+This can be used on web browsers, and email softwares installed on a personal computer, smartphone and tablet.

-• If you already have another email address, you can forward emails received at DC Mail to your existing email address and read them.
+• If you already have another email address, you can forward emails received at DCMail to the email address and read them.

 You can log into Google Workspace to view Google Workspace Help provided by Google LLC.
 See here for more detailed help.